aexol-studio/deenruv/docs/docs/guides/core-concepts/auth/index.md

         }

         // First we check to see if this user has already authenticated in our
-        // Vendure server using this Google account.
+        // Deenruv server using this Google account.
 If so, we return that
-        // User object, and they will be now authenticated in Vendure. const user = await this.externalAuthenticationService.findCustomerUser(ctx, this.name, payload.sub);
+        // User object, and they will be now authenticated in Deenruv. const user = await this.externalAuthenticationService.findCustomerUser(ctx, this.name, payload.sub);
         if (user) {
             return user;